Largest Landmass City In The Us

 Contrasting Sitka with Other Large Cities

 This contrast highlights the unique nature of Sitka.
-It is a city that defies traditional urban definitions, blending urban and rural elements in a way that is distinctly Alaskan.
+Now, it is a city that defies traditional urban definitions, blending urban and rural elements in a way that is distinctly Alaskan.
 Its vast land area is not densely populated or heavily developed, but rather a mosaic of forests, mountains, and waterways that contribute to its unique character and ecological significance.

 Trends and Latest Developments